 This delicious protein and iron-rich Chickpea spinach curry is vegan and gluten-free.
-It’s a one-pot curry recipe from India which is very easy to make and a real comfort food.
-A perfect recipe for your meatless Monday meals.
+It's a one-pot curry recipe from India that is very easy to make and a real comfort food.
+This a perfect recipe for your meatless Monday meals.

 If I have to pick one recipe which is delicious, nutritious, loved by everyone, and comes out perfect every time without fail- I will pick an Indian bean curry recipe.

 I have already shared a couple of them on this blog ( links shared in the post ahead).
-Today I am sharing another very easy Indian style Garbanzo bean curry recipe- Chickpea spinach curry which is one of my favorite too.
+Today I am sharing another very easy Indian-style Garbanzo bean curry recipe- Chickpea spinach curry which is one of my favorites too.

-It’s filling, comforting, and is healthier than a normal chickpea curry because of spinach used in it.
+It's filling, comforting, and healthier than a normal chickpea curry because of the spinach used in it.

 Type of beans to use